CtrlK

 Workflow Clarity

-The Saga pattern shows a clear multi-step process with compensation/rollback, which is good.
-However, there's no guidance on how to actually set up, validate, or test a microservices architecture — no deployment workflow, no validation checkpoints for verifying service boundaries or communication works correctly.
+The Saga pattern shows a clear multi-step process with compensation (error recovery), which is good.
+However, there's no guidance on how to actually set up, deploy, or validate a microservices architecture — no validation checkpoints for the overall design process, no verification steps for testing service boundaries or communication patterns.

 2 / 3